tooterfish/BE-NC-News/README.md

 ## Project Summary
 NC News is a simple web api allowing users to read, post and comment on news articles.

-Created as part of the Northcoder's web development bootcamp, it serves as a portfolio project to demonstrate skills and understanding of building a backend web api using node and postgres.
+Created as part of the Northcoders web development bootcamp, it serves as a portfolio project to demonstrate skills and understanding of building a backend web api using node and postgres.

 ### Setup
 *Built with: Node v19.7.0, Postgres 14.7*